-Finally, similar cases arise for indexicals.
+Finally-and most importantly for this paper-similar cases arise for indexicals.

 Example 2: The Sheds.
 I'm Carlos; Ramon is my twin.
 There are two windowless sheds.
 A fair coin is tossed.
 If heads, Ramon goes in Shed 1 and I go in Shed 2; if tails, the other way around.
 We sit there in the dark.
 Just before noon, partial amnesia is induced: although we both remember the general set-up, neither of us is sure whether he is Carlos or Ramon, nor how the coin landed, nor whether he is in Shed 1 or Shed 2.